Housing & Residential Education

 - 555 Huntington Avenue houses upper-class students in apartments ranging from four to nine students in single, double, and triple bedrooms.
 Included in every room is a bed, desk and chair, and wardrobe for each resident.
 All apartments have a kitchen area, a common area, and bedrooms.
 Each floor has a lounge/study area.

-Each of the residential communities are coeducational and overseen by a building staff, which includes a live-in professional staff member (assistant director, community director, and/or assistant community director) and student community assistants.
+Each of the residential communities are coeducational and overseen by a building staff, which includes a live-in professional staff member (assistant director, community director, and/or assistant community director) and student community advisors.
 Building staff are responsible for creating an inclusive, welcoming, educational, and purposeful community focusing on personal and social student development.
-If students have questions or concerns about their living situation, they are encouraged to seek the help of the resident assistants or the live-in professional staff members.
+If students have questions or concerns about their living situation, they are encouraged to seek the help of the community advisors or the live-in professional staff members.

 Themed Housing: LEAPs

 First-year students are encouraged to participate in a LEAP (Leopards Engaging Among Peers).
 These thematic living learning communities provide the opportunity to a participate in a shared living and programming experience.
 The goal of these communities is to assist first-year students in finding a sense of belonging on campus and support their personal, academic, and professional growth.
-Currently, Housing and Residential Education offers LEAPs with a focus on Women @ WIT, Sports Leadership, Wellness, and Honors.
+Currently, Housing and Residential Education offers LEAPs with a focus on Women @ Wentworth, Living Well, STEM, and Honors.